-We add to the discussion considering those effects here.
+We add to the discussion considering those effects.
 The most recently available public data show that economic profitability, which accounts for the cost of capital, for the biopharmaceutical industry is not at the high end of the spectrum of industries in the US economy.
-Rather, it is in the middle of the pack.
-Further, the economic profitability of this sector has been declining over time.
+Rather, it is below the median of all industries.
+Moreover, the economic profitability of this sector is declining over time as the required investments have been increasing.

-A commonly used measure of company performance in finance literature that includes cost of capital is economic profit or economic value added (EVA).
-This measure is represented by accounting profits less capital expenses.
-At the micro level, capital expenses are estimated by multiplying a company's invested capital by the firm's cost of capital.
-This measure is also viewed as the excess returns generated by a firm.
-Additionally, the EVA spread, expressed as EVA divided by invested capital, can be used to more appropriately compare economic profitability across industries.
+A commonly used measure of a company's financial performance in the literature that includes cost of capital is economic value added (EVA).3 This measure is represented by accounting profits less capital expenses.
+At the micro level, capital expenses are estimated by multiplying a company's invested capital by the firm's cost of capital.4 Additionally, the EVA spread, expressed as EVA divided by invested capital, can be used to more appropriately compare economic profitability across industries.

 Invested capital measures the capital invested in the operating assets of the firm or the existing assets of the firm.
-The investments made by a firm with the invested capital allows the firm to generate earnings.
+The investments made by a firm with the invested capital allow the firm to generate earnings.
 The pharmaceutical industry's high level of invested capital is a reflection of the need to make substantial investments in R&D and expend other upfront costs.
 The financial risks involved in drug development also contribute to relatively higher weighted average costs of capital for the innovative biopharmaceutical companies.

 Aside from adjustments to the cost of capital, the treatment of research and development expenses (which are not capitalized as a long-term asset but recognized in the same period) and intangible assets that are not recognized on the company's financial statement will both lead to an overestimation of reported return on invested capital.
-A leading finance textbook summarizes this as follows:

-When a company builds a plant or purchases equipment, the asset is capitalized on the balance sheet and depreciated over time.
+A leading finance textbook summarizes this as follows: "When a company builds a plant or purchases equipment, the asset is capitalized on the balance sheet and depreciated over time.
 Conversely, when a company creates an intangible asset, such as a brand name or patent, the entire outlay must be expensed immediately.

-For firms with significant intangible assets, such as technology and biopharmaceutical companies, failure to recognize intangible assets can lead to a significant underestimation of a company's invested capital, and, thus, overstate return on invested capital (ROIC).

-Adjusting for these effects, it has been reported that "[e]mpiric work has illustrated that estimates of economicbased rates of return range from ~2 to ~11 percentage points below various accounting-based rates of return for drug companies."
-In other words, accounting-based economic profitability measures are overstated for the innovative biopharmaceutical industry because intangible assets are not properly recognized in a company's accounting statement.
+"For firms with significant intangible assets, such as technology and biopharmaceutical companies, failure to recognize intangible assets can lead to a significant underestimation of a company's invested capital, and, thus, overstate return on invested capital (ROIC)."5 Adjusting for these effects, it has been reported that "[e] mpiric work has illustrated that estimates of economic-based rates of return range from ~2 to ~11 percentage points below various accounting-based rates of return for drug companies."6 In other words, accounting-based economic profitability measures are overstated for industries such as the innovative biopharmaceutical industry because intangible assets are not properly recognized in a company's accounting statement.
 Despite this point, the analysis in this brief has not been adjusted for either R&D capitalization or unrecognized intangible assets.
-If we had the data to undertake such adjustments, the measure of economic returns we show would undoubtedly be lower for the biopharmaceutical and other R&D intensive industries.
+If